-F. Mediation Report; Notice of Settlement; Judgment.
+(f) Mediation Report; Notice of Settlement; Judgment.

-- 1. Mediation Report.
-Within five days following the mediation conference, the mediator, if an authorized user of the Court's electronic filing system (CM/ECF), shall electronically file a Mediation Report.
-If the mediator is not an authorized CM/ECF user, the mediator shall file the Mediation Report in the conventional manner.
-The report shall indicate whether all required parties were present and whether the case settled (in full or in part), whether the mediation was adjourned or whether the mediator declared an impasse. - 2.
-Notice of Settlement.
-In the event that the parties reach an agreement to settle the case or claim, counsel shall promptly notify the Court of the settlement by filing a notice of settlement signed by counsel of record within ten days of the mediation conference.
-Thereafter the parties shall forthwith submit an appropriate pleading concluding the case.
+- (1) Mediation Report.
+Within seven (7) days following the mediation conference, the mediator shall provide the parties with a Mediation Report.
+If the mediator is an authorized user of the Court's electronic filing system (CM/ECF) then the mediator shall electronically file a Mediation Report.
+If the mediator is not an authorized CM/ECF user, the mediator shall either: (a) file the Mediation Report conventionally; or (b) with the consent of the parties, arrange for one of the parties to file a "Notice of Filing Mediator's Report," which shall attach the report as an exhibit. - (2) Notice of Settlement.
+In the event that the parties reach an agreement to settle the case or claim, counsel shall promptly notify the Court of the settlement pursuant to the requirements of S.D.
+Fla.
+L.R.
+16.4.